-As an honor of keeping intact the beautiful tradition of Three Kings Day, Dreams in Heels decided to share how three different cultures celebrate this special day, which marks the end of the Holiday Season for them.
+As an honor of keeping intact a beautiful tradition called Three Kings Day, Dreams in Heels decided to share how three different cultures celebrate this special day, which marks the end of the Holiday Season for them.
 These three cultures are: France, Italy and Puerto Rico.

 Diana from LadyDeeLG – Celebrating Three Kings Day / La Fête des Rois in France